rushikesh611/zeroDowntime/README.md

-zero downtime - A Betterstack clone built with just prompts on github copilot.
+zero downtime - A Betterstack clone built with just prompts on github copilot and used a bit of my brain.